Configuring Cloud Clusters

 Use this dropdown menu to select the instance type of the controller.
 The instance type determines the CPUs and amount of memory available on the machine.
 Certain instance types may also have specialty hardware, such as GPUs or low-latency networking options.

-To see a list of avaialable instance types and their cost per hour, click See all sizes.
+To see a list of available instance types and their cost per hour, click See all sizes.
 From the instance type list, you can click an option to select it.

-For more information about instance types and what they mean, please see Choosing Instance Types.
+For more information about instance types and what their names mean, please see Choosing Instance Types.

 Image